Harry DeWolf-class offshore patrol vessel: Design

-Armament and aircraft
+Armament

-In August 2015, BAE Systems won the contract to provide up to six modified Mk 38 Mod 2 25 mm cannon for the naval ships in the class (the coast guard ships will be unarmed, as CCG has no enforcement mandate).
+In August 2015, BAE Systems won the contract to provide up to six modified Mk 38 Mod 3A 25 mm cannon for the naval ships in the class (the coast guard ships will be unarmed, as CCG has no enforcement mandate).
 This contract also covers the service life of the weapons.

-The vessels have a hangar and flight deck capable of employing and maintaining the same maritime helicopters as the RCN's other vessels: the CH-148 Cyclone and the CH-149 Cormorant.

 Bridge and navigation system

 In 2014 OSI Maritime Systems Ltd. was selected by Lockheed Martin Canada to design the integrated bridge and navigation system for the AOPS program, this was followed by a contract for the Implementation Phase in 2015.
 Since, OSI has built and installed all AOPS Integrated Bridge and Navigation ship sets.

 Propulsion and power

-The vessels have a diesel-electric powertrain with four 3.6 MW MAN 6L32/44CR four-stroke medium-speed diesel generators producing electricity for two 4.5 MW propulsion motors.
+The vessels have a diesel-electric powertrain with four 3.6 MW MAN 6L32/44CR four-stroke medium-speed diesel generators producing electricity for two 4.5 MW propulsion motors driving twin shaft lines with bolted propellers.

 Sensors

-In September 2015, it was announced that the ships would be outfitted with SAGEM BlueNaute navigational systems.
+In September 2015, it was announced that the ships would be outfitted with SAGEM BlueNaute inertial navigation systems.
 On 7 October 2015, Thales IFF system was selected for use on the class.
-Terma currently provides its SCANTER 6002 radar system to Lockheed Martin Canada as part of the Combat Management System (CMS 330), which was selected by Irving Shipbuilding Inc. for the AOPS.
+Terma currently provides its SCANTER 6002 surveillance radar system to Lockheed Martin Canada as part of the Combat Management System (CMS 330), which was selected by Irving Shipbuilding Inc. for the AOPS.
+The vessel also has Kelvin Hughes SharpEye X and S-band navigation radars.